 If you are not sure how risky an investment is, don’t trust the person selling it to let you know the risks involved.

 Years before the housing boom, my aunt and uncle decided to sell their Sydney home and buy into alpacas in Queensland, and are still waiting to see enough money from the alpacas to live off.
-They lived in their garage for fifteen plus years and have only just now started to build a house.
+They lived in their garage for fifteen plus years and before starting to build a house.
+Let me ask you something.
 Are you currently wearing anything made from alpaca hair?
 No?
 Are you wearing anything made from, say, cotton?
 Yes, alpaca hair is very nice and soft, but there isn’t exactly an enormous demand for it.
 Alternative investments like these are generally not sustainable over the long term.

 In mainstream investing there are three asset classes, or three main areas where your money can be invested.
 They are cash and fixed interest, property and shares.
 These three asset classes have income that flows from them to you and we look at them in detail in Investment 2.

 The two of hearts playing card on the right is actually one of the few cards in that deck which raises a serious topic.
-The James Randi Educational Foundation is real, as is the one million dollar paranormal challenge.
-The million dollar challenge started out at $1,000 in 1964, but in over 50 years it hasn’t cost the foundation much in payouts.
-Being a lover of science and evidence, and a hater of claims that can’t be backed up, I’m pleased to say that even the preliminary rounds of their testing have never been passed.
-Which is funny when you think of the number of people who believe in some of the crap out there and that the amount in the prize account is currently above the $1.4 million mark.
+The James Randi Educational Foundation is real, as was the one million dollar paranormal challenge.
+The million dollar challenge started out at $1,000 in 1964, rose to $1,000,000 in 1996 and was eventually terminated in 2015 when James Randi retired.
+Being a lover of science and evidence, and a hater of claims that can’t be backed up, I’m pleased to say that even the preliminary rounds of their testing were never passed.
+Which is funny when you think of the number of people who believe in some of the crap out there and that over 1,000 people had a crack at it.
+If you have special powers, the Australian Skeptics offer a very similar $100,000 Challenge.